zackimball/blog/November20/Debugging .NET Framework in VSCode.md

     ]
 }
 ```

-This is why I just usually run things in a CLI by hand.
-Figuring all of this out just doesn't feel worth it, but hopefully it helps someone.

 The first task is the msbuild task, which will call the msbuild exetuable and run it to build our debug configuration.